cabhijith/Fake-News/README.md

 <b>Currently trying to host it as a website and provide a real service</b>

+## Plotted
+It shows a radical new way to think about analytical problems in text.
+While not fully verified, it could provide a way to combine statistical machines with Deep Neural Networks

 Have more ideas?
 Contact me ASAP

 Contact me here: cabhijith001@gmail.com